srlabs/ziggy/README.md

 ```
 $ cargo ziggy
-cargo-ziggy 0.2.2
 A multi-fuzzer management utility for all of your Rust fuzzing needs 🧑‍🎤

-USAGE:
-    cargo ziggy <SUBCOMMAND>
+Usage: cargo ziggy <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
+Commands:
+  init      Create a new fuzzing target
   build     Build the fuzzer and the runner binaries
+  fuzz      Fuzz targets using different fuzzers in parallel
+  run       Run a specific input or a directory of inputs to analyze backtrace
+  minimize  Minimize the input corpus using the given fuzzing target
   cover     Generate code coverage information using the existing corpus
-    fuzz        Fuzz targets using different fuzzers in parallel
   help      Print this message or the help of the given subcommand(s)

-    init        Create a new fuzzing target
-    minimize    Minimize the input corpus using the given fuzzing target
-    run         Run a specific input or a directory of inputs to analyze backtrace
+Options:
+  -h, --help     Print help information
+  -V, --version  Print version information
 ```

 For an example fuzz project, see [the url example](./examples/url/).